vhosakot/k8s_cisco_aci/README.md

 The above HTTP return code `404` means that the ACI configurations were successfully deleted on the ACI fabric.

+Make sure that the `my_cluster1` tenant is deleted in the "Tenants" tab in the ACI APIC fabric at https://10.23.231.5.

 #### Stop the containers, remove them and remove the images

 ```